Ali Akbar Velayati: Career

+With 38 positions in the government, Velayati is known as the man with most official posts and responsibilities.
+He is known as one of the key figures of the "Mafia" who govern Iran's foreign ministry from inside the "Office of the Supreme leader" and make the most important decisions.
+He was appointed the International affairs advisor to the supreme leader of Iran in March 2021.

 In 1961, Velayeti joined the National Front, a secular party.
 Following the Iranian Revolution in 1979, he was elected as a member of the parliament from his home town in parliamentary election of that year.
 He was also a deputy minister of health from November 1980 to July 1981 in the cabinet of Mohammad-Ali Rajai.

 After winning the presidential election on 13 October 1981, then President Ali Khamenei proposed Velayati as his prime minister to the Parliament of Iran, but Parliament voted against him on 22 October.
 Khamenei later proposed Mir-Hossein Mousavi, who gained Parliament's approval.
 In November 1986, Velayati argued that Iran should have diplomatic ties with all countries.

 During the premiership of Mousavi, Velayati served as the minister of foreign affairs.
 After the election of Hashemi Rafsanjani as president, he retained his post until 1997, when Rafsanjani's term was ended.
 He has been an advisor on international affairs to the Supreme Leader of Iran since 1997.